 The risk of delegating creativity to algorithms without control 🤖

 The case exposes the dangers of using artificial intelligence for symbolic tasks without human supervision.
 Current generative algorithms lack cultural context and historical sensitivity, producing images that combine random elements without coherence.
-In this logo, the AI mixed an elephant (an animal not associated with the regiment) with military accessories and a skull, a result that neither intimidated nor unified.
+In this logo, the AI mixed an elephant (an animal not associated with the regiment) with military accessories and a skull, resulting in something that neither intimidated nor unified.
 Additionally, possible plagiarism from unlicensed training sources adds legal problems.
 For military emblems, where every detail has meaning, delegating to a machine is a judgment error.

 Elephants with fire in their eyes: the new SDF standard 🐘

 It seems the SDF confused creating a logo with designing a 90s video game character.
 An elephant with blue fire eyes and a chain with a skull sounds more like a B-movie villain than an infantry regiment emblem.
-The worst part is they paid for this, or rather, saved money by paying an AI that clearly doesn't understand military honor.
-At least the controversy served to remind us that, for now, machines don't understand secondhand embarrassment.
+The worst part is they paid for this, or rather, they saved money by paying an AI that clearly doesn't understand military honor.
+At least the controversy served to remind us that, for now, machines don't understand embarrassment.